Battery-Intelligence-Lab/galv/docs/source/UserGuide.rst

 Files that are stable for long enough are parsed by the Harvester.
-If the file is suitable for parsing, its metadata will be sent to the Galvanalyser server and a Dataset will be constructed to house the data.
+If the file is suitable for parsing, its metadata will be sent to the Galv server and a Dataset will be constructed to house the data.

-The file's data will then be extracted into Galvanalyser's column-value format and sent to the server.
+The file's data will then be extracted into Galv's column-value format and sent to the server.
 The column-value format means that column metadata is abstracted away, allowing every column to be stored as a series of numbers.